Chalton Windmill

 The Route

-2. Beside the windmill you will meet a wooden gate.
-Do not go through the gate, but take the left hand path instead, heading away from the windmill across the middle of the field in the direction of the A3.
+To the right of the windmill property you will meet a gate.
+Do not go through the gate, but instead turn left with the boundary hedge of the windmill on your right.
+The grassy path heads away from the windmill across the middle of an open field in the direction of the A3.

-3. Go through the metal kissing gate at the opposite edge of the field and descend along a narrow path between two more fields.
+Go through the metal kissing gate at the opposite edge of the field and descend along a narrow path between fences.
 This path has an abundance of blackberries in the autumn.

-4. The path will end with a metal gate onto New Barn Lane (there are also a couple of grass verge spaces for cars here if you wanted to do the route in reverse).
-Turn left and follow the quiet road back to your car.
+The path will end with a metal gate onto New Barn Lane.
+Turn left and follow the quiet road up the hill and back to your car.

 Did you know?